 As far as we’re concerned, happiness is a simple equation: cakes + cocktails.
 The only thing that’s better?
 When you put the two of them together (and we have a tendency to choose desserts with real spirit).
 But before you start, be sure you have the right cake baking supplies handy in order to whip up sweet success!

 How to Choose the Rum

 The key ingredient in this cake, rum, varies in flavor and intensity depending on the type you choose—and what you pick comes down to personal preference.
-Lighter rums, which are often used in cocktails, provide a base for other flavors to shine.
+Lighter rums, which are often used in rum cocktails, provide a base for other flavors to shine.
 Darker rums, which are aged longer than light rums, will have richer, more powerful notes, and can deliver creamy, caramel-infused flavors.

 Add Your Own Twist